CESNET/pakiti-server/docs/installation.md

         ...
     }

-See [Configuration](configuration.md) for more information on server configuration.

 ### Run php initDB.php for initalize database and create user which is defined in Config.php
 ###### use root password (option -h for help)
     php pakiti-server/install/initDB.php -p